 For a single front entry door, 30 inches can seem slimmer than most.
 That’s because most front entry doors are not 30 inches wide – they are 36 inches.
 However, a double door front entryway is commonly comprised of two doors that swing open on opposite sides.
 These doors usually come in the 30-inch size.
 Cutting off 6 inches from the width of a 36-inch door may not seem like a lot, but if you double it you’re actually cutting off and entire foot (6 inches X 2 inches = 12 inches) from the width of the entryway.
 Since you’re dealing with two doors instead of one, you don’t need that extra foot.
 Double doors are already almost twice as wide as single doors.

 Front Door With Sidelights Configuration

 How do you foresee your front door configuration?
 Do you know what a front door configuration is?
 As you can see below, there are nine different configurations you can have.
-Everything is considered – the sidelights, the transom and the door itself.
+Everything is considered – the exterior door sidelights, the transom and the door itself.